MCP Server

 Permissions

 The MCP server authenticates using your API key.
-You can control what the assistant is allowed to do by choosing the right key type:
+Pick the right key type to control what the assistant is allowed to do:

 full_access